 9. Pour into a sterilized bottle and cork firmly.
 It will keep for ages and doesn’t need to be refrigerated.

 To serve, just pour over ice and dilute to taste with tonic or soda water.
-Or, if you’re feeling adventurous, why not try an Elderflower Tom Collins?
+Or, if you’re feeling adventurous and want to try it in a cocktail, why not try an elderflower Tom Collins?
 Just add a splash of lemon juice to 50ml of elderflower gin (a double measure) and mix before pouring into a long glass filled with ice.
 Top up with soda water and enjoy.